holochain/holochain-rust/doc/holochain_101/src/json_string.md

 To encourage as many languages as possible we want to keep the minimum requirements for interacting with holochain core as minimal as possible.

-Currently the two requirements for writing zomes in <your language of choice>:
+Currently the two requirements for writing zomes in `<your favourite language>`:

 - Must compile to WASM
 - Must be able to serialize UTF-8 data and allocate to memory read by core